 Honestly, though, I think there’s more to it that a meme just may not explain well enough to young parents.

-A couple of things came to me while watching my youngest snap peas with his grandpa this week.
+A couple of things came to me while watching my youngest snap beans with his grandpa this week.

 First, it’s about the work.
 Titus was working to make food that we will enjoy (and need) this winter.
 There is a satisfaction of being able to say thank you to my boys for helping us have food on our table.
 It gives them a sense of “I helped.
 I did something significant.”